GCSE Science: Double Award

 AQA offer two different specifications entitled Synergy and Trilogy.

 Triple Award

 Triple Award Science, commonly referred to as Triple Science, results in three separate GCSEs in Biology, Chemistry and Physics and provide the broadest coverage of the main three science subjects.

-The qualifications are offered by the four main awarding bodies in the England; AQA, Edexcel, OCR, CIE and Eduqas.
+The qualifications are offered by the five main awarding bodies in England; AQA, Edexcel, OCR, CIE and Eduqas.

 History

 In August 2018, Ofqual announced that it had intervened to adjust the GCSE Science grade boundaries for students who had taken the "higher tier" paper in its new double award science exams and performed poorly, due to an excessive number of students in danger of receiving a grade of "U" or "unclassified".

 Criticisms

 In 2020, Teach First published a report stating that only two female scientists, chemist and crystallographer Rosalind Franklin and paleoanthropologist Mary Leakey, were included in the GCSE Science curriculum, versus 40 male scientists who were named.
 The report argued that the lack of female role models in the science curriculum was perpetuating gender biases in the profession.